Style Guide

 What should I wear to a mehendi function as a wedding guest?

-For a mehendi function, choose bright, joyful, photogenic outfits in cotton or breathable blends — yellow, pastel, blush pink, mint, ivory, or floral co-ord sets and midi dresses are all excellent choices.
-Avoid red (the bride's colour), heavy embellishment that competes with the bride, and dark or sombre tones.
+Choose bright, joyful, photogenic outfits in cotton or breathable blends — yellow, pastel, blush pink, mint, ivory, or floral co-ord sets and midi dresses are all excellent choices.
+Avoid red (the bride's colour), heavy embellishment, and dark or sombre tones.

 Can I wear yellow to a mehendi function?

 Yes — yellow is one of the most traditional and most photogenic colours for a mehendi function.
 It echoes the haldi-and-mehendi colour story and photographs beautifully against floral mehendi decor.
-Choose a soft butter yellow or marigold yellow over a neon shade for the most flattering, polished look.
+Choose a soft butter yellow or marigold yellow over a neon shade.

 Is it okay to wear western wear to an Indian mehendi?